guysqr/release-machine-workshop/prerequisites.md

 We'll be using the AWS CDK for Python and AWS SAM (Serverless Application Model) CLI to build the resources for this demo.

-I recommend you use [VS Code](https://code.visualstudio.com/) and the [AWS Toolkit for VS Code](https://aws.amazon.com/visualstudiocode/) because it has some nice features for working with Step Functions, but you can use whatever IDE you feel comfortable with.
+I recommend you use [VS Code](https://code.visualstudio.com/) and the [AWS Toolkit for VS Code](https://aws.amazon.com/visualstudiocode/), but you can use whatever IDE you feel comfortable with.

+> The AWS Toolkit for VS Code includes full support for state machine visualization, enabling you to visualize your state machine in real time as you build.
+The AWS Toolkit for VS Code includes a language server for Amazon States Language, which lints your state machine definition to highlight common errors, provides auto-complete support, and code snippets for each state, enabling you to build state machines faster.

 ### Install Node.js